General health and safety upon re-opening

 Clear and timely communication is our goal, especially during these uncertain times.
 In every circumstance we will be communicating to parents in a reasonable and responsible manner.
 In particular, with every confirmed case of COVID-19 in a student or employee you will be informed via parent email and phone alert system.
 This email will focus on maintaining the privacy of the students and/or family that has been diagnosed, and will outline the recommendations of the health department.

-When a student tests negative for COVID-19 and is cleared by a health care provider, they may return to school provided they are symptom-free and fever-free (without fever-reducing medication) for 48 hours.
+When a student is concerned symptoms could be COVID-19 but had no known exposure to a confirmed case, and tests negative for COVID-19 and is cleared by a health care provider, they may return to school provided they are symptom-free including fever-free (without fever-reducing medication) for 48 hours.
+If the student is concerned symptoms could be COVID-19 but chooses not to have a test, they must quarantine for 14 days and may return to school after that if they are symptom-free for 48 hours.

 An important component of limiting the impact of COVID-19 on our school community is parents' vigilance about their child's health.
 We want to affirm parental responsibility in monitoring their child's symptoms and overall health as well as parental discretion in keeping their child out of school on any given day because of suspected illness.
 Students at home will have access to flexible learning options, and are required to complete this work as long as they are able in the recuperation process.